-Writing Assignments 20%: You will write two longer assignments in this semester (each worth 10%), ranging in length from 250-400 words, and based on the topics dealt with in class (double-spaced, total number of words indicated, approx. one inch margins).
+Writing Assignments 20%: You will write two longer assignments in this semester, ranging in length from 300-500 words, and based on the listening, reading or viewing assignment dealt with in class (double-spaced, total number of words indicated, approx. one inch margins).
 Each writing assignment will involve various kinds of revisions.
 Your writings will be evaluated with respect to content, comprehensibility, vocabulary choice/range, complexity, and grammatical accuracy.
-They are due on Oct.
-1 and Oct.
-29, 2018.

-Oral Exam 10%: The oral exam is designed to assess your communicative abilities in German.
-The exam takes 10-15 minutes and will take place outside of class time.
+Oral Exam 10%: This oral exam is designed to assess your communicative abilities in German.
+The exam takes ca. 12 minutes and will take place outside of class time.
 The exam will resemble the oral activities that you have done in class to that point.
 You will receive details about signing up and preparing as we approach the exam.
-The oral exam will be done individually, and will be administered in the last week of classes (Dec.
-3-7, 2018).
+The oral exam will be done individually, and will be scheduled at the discretion of your instructor between March 4-8, 2019.